oar-team/cigri/doc/documentation/doc_user.rst

 Campaigns types
 ---------------

-|soft| distinguishes 4 different types of campaigns:
+Cigri distinguishes 4 different types of campaigns:

-- **Normal** campaigns: with this type of campaigns, |soft| submits jobs to the batch schedulers.
+- **Normal** campaigns: with this type of campaigns, Cigri submits jobs to the batch schedulers.
 Normal campaigns are the best for the users because the jobs are assured to have the requested time.
-However, because the first role of |soft| is to use idle resources with minimum impact on the other users, this type of campaign will most likely require an authorization from the admins.
+However, because the first role of Cigri is to use idle resources with minimum impact on the other users, this type of campaign will most likely require an authorization from the admins.